vpenso/scripts/notes/shell.markdown

     c 2> f         stderr of c to file f c > f 2>&1     stdout/stderr fo command c to file f C &> f         same as above
-    c | tee f      stdout of command c to screen and file f c 2>&1 | tee f stdout/stderr of command c to screen and file f c1 <(c2)       stdout of command c2 to stdin of command c1 c1 >(c2)       stdout of command c1 to stdin of command c2 c < f1 > f2    content of file f1 to stdin of command c, stdout to file f2
+    c1 <(c2)       stdout of command c2 to stdin of command c1
+    c1 >(c2)       stdout of command c1 to stdin of command c2
+    c < f1 > f2    content of file f1 to stdin of command c, stdout to file f2
+    (c1 ; c2) > f  redirect stdout of multiple commands to file f (sub-shell) {c1 ; c2} > f  same as above in current shell
+    c1 | c2        pipe stdout of command c1 to stdin of command c2
+    c1 |& c2       pipe stdout and stderr of command c1 to stdin of command c2
+    c | tee f      stdout of command c to screen and file f

 Command Execution